smartstache/geniejam-agent/README.md

 # This Project

-This project is a simple example agent to demonstrate how an agent might work on the GenieJam platform.
+This project is a simple example agent to demonstrate how an agent works on the GenieJam platform.
 This agent performs a simple task of generating a poem using ChatGPT.

+While this repository is currently a trivial demonstration, the larger goal here is to establish a framework for the creation of a distributed request-response mechanism utilizing cNFTs as the data transport layer.
+Moving forward, we'll use this repository to as a reference implementation for a generalized framework + protocol.

 # How it Currently Works